Angle Of Depression And Elevation

 Detailed Explanation

 In practical terms, the angle of elevation is commonly used when determining the height of a tall structure, such as a building or a tree, by measuring the angle from a known distance away.
-The angle of depression, on the other hand, is often applied in scenarios like determining the depth of a valley or the distance to a ship from a cliff.
+Because of that, the angle of depression, on the other hand, is often applied in scenarios like determining the depth of a valley or the distance to a ship from a cliff.
 Both angles rely on the principle that the horizontal line from the observer's eye level is parallel to the ground, forming a right triangle with the line of sight and the vertical distance to the object.

 Step-by-Step or Concept Breakdown